 Born and raised in a northwest suburb of Chicago, Joe now lives in the Lakeview neighborhood of Chicago with his wife.
 In his free time, Joe likes to travel, read, golf, watch movies, go for runs, explore Chicago—basically do anything outside.
 Joe is also an avid Chicago sports fan and enjoys going to Chicago Cubs’ games whenever he gets the chance.

-J.D., Illinois Institute of Technology, Chicago-Kent College of Law, 2011
+J.D., Chicago-Kent College of Law at Illinois Institute of Technology, 2011

 B.B.A., high distinction, Finance, The University of Iowa, 2006